By Dann Berg

 In order to get the Dataview table to populate correctly with meeting notes, as it is currently written in my template, each Meeting note needs the following:

-1. To be located in the directory Timestamps/Meetings (you can use a different directory, just make sure you update the Dataview code)
+(you can use a different directory, just make sure you update the Dataview code) - To have a bi-directional link to the People Note (

-3. A summary: section in the YAML
+section in the YAML

 A note taking system is only as strong as your ability to recall information.
 If all you’re doing is taking notes, but never using this notes, then it’s the same as never taking notes at all.